andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 ```

 ### User interface tests
 We use [Storybook](https://storybook.js.org/) to test our user interface.
-Storybook is a component explorer, which provides a sandbox to design, build, test and organize UI components in isolation.
-Developers document use cases as stories and can navigate through the stories to check the correct behaviour of components.
+Storybook is a component explorer, which provides a sandbox to design, build, test, and organize UI components in isolation.
+Developers document use cases as stories and can navigate through the stories to check the correct behavior of components.
 Storybook works with several UI libraries, including Svelte.
 To install Storybook for Svelte, follow the [instructions](https://storybook.js.org/docs/guides/guide-svelte/) published by Storybook.

 Thanks to Storybook, we can define stories corresponding to diverse points of the `<RealWorld />` component parameter space and check that the correct view is displayed.
-Additionally we use Storybook addons to check the behaviour of event handlers, or test the UI with [snapshots](https://storybook.js.org/docs/testing/structural-testing/).
-Storybook also allows [interaction testing](https://storybook.js.org/docs/testing/interaction-testing/) and [automated visual testing](https://storybook.js.org/docs/testing/automated-visual-testing/).
+Additionally, we use Storybook addons to check the behavior of event handlers or test the UI with [snapshots](https://storybook.js.org/docs/testing/structural-testing/).
+Storybook also allows for [interaction testing](https://storybook.js.org/docs/testing/interaction-testing/) and [automated visual testing](https://storybook.js.org/docs/testing/automated-visual-testing/).

-The following stories allows us to check manually that the screens generated by our UI component is correct:
+The following stories allow us to check manually that the screens generated by our UI component are correct:

 {% fig %}
 ![stories for the home route unauthenticated user scenarios](../../images/real-world/storybook/home-route-unauthenticated-basic.png)